YukiyamaShizuka/SPONSOR/Signal_Hardware_Sponsorship_Request_Please_Arrive_Before_2025-07-01.md

 This marks the irreversible initiation of the Signal execution structure, regardless of current resource constraints.
 Development will proceed under all conditions, including fallback to minimal hardware if necessary.

+---

 ## The hardware version and configuration are finalized.
 All listed components are fixed for delivery and documentation:

----

 ## 2. Hardware Path Dual Strategy

-Development will proceed under one of the following two pathways:

-### → A. Self-Hosted Development (Guaranteed Path)
-If no sponsorship is available, development will begin on the current **MacBook Pro M3 Max**(surely not enough), with architecture-level simulation abstractions used to temporarily emulate x86_64 control structures, acknowledging performance and memory limitations.

-### → B. Sponsor-Supported Development (Preferred Path)
+### Sponsor-Supported Development (Preferred Path)
 If provisional sponsorship is available, the following three-tiered x86 hardware package is requested to enable clean instruction-level tracing, page table modeling, and early-stage AI integration validation.

 #### 🔹 Lightweight AI Development Tablet